Toward a unified data-driven turbulence model through multi-objective learning: INTRODUCTION

-Turbulence is among the last unresolved problems of classical physics~\cite{kim2024early}.
+Turbulence remains a central challenge in classical physics~\cite{kim2024early}.
 Its presence is ubiquitous in natural and engineered flows from sub-meter to planetary scales.
-Accurate prediction of turbulent flows has far-reaching impacts on modern society, ranging from reducing uncertainties in climate projections and improving fidelity in extreme weather events~\cite{qi2020using} to designing safer and more efficient mission-critical systems such as aircraft engines and power plants~\cite{spalart2016role}.
+Accurate prediction of turbulent flows has far-reaching impacts on modern society, ranging from reducing uncertainties in climate projections and improving fidelity in extreme weather events~\cite{trok2024machine} to designing safer and more efficient mission-critical systems such as aircraft engines and power plants~\cite{spalart2016role}.
 The chaotic and multi-scale nature of turbulence~\cite{pope2000} is responsible for critical physics in these systems, such as momentum and heat transport in planetary boundaries and flow through engine turbines and pollutant transport in rivers and oceans.
 Despite the importance of turbulent transport in such processes, our current modeling of such effects in state-of-the-art simulations is still crude.
 For example, in weather forecast models, the vertical turbulent mixing is still represented as one-dimensional \emph{parameterization} schemes known as the planetary boundary layer scheme~\cite{zhu2025toward}.
-In industrial computational fluid dynamics, Reynolds-averaged Navier--Stokes (RANS) solvers are still the workhorse tool for routine simulations~\cite{slotnick2014cfd}, where the ``averaged effects'' of the turbulent fluctuations are represented with \emph{turbulence models}~\cite{xiao2019quantification,spalart2015philosophies}.
-This is because these applications require either long-time integration or many simulations for design optimization or uncertainty quantification.
-It becomes prohibitively expensive to fully resolve all the turbulence scales (as in Direct Numerical Simulations) or even to partially resolve them (as in Large Eddy Simulations)~\cite{shen2024designing}.
-Despite the growth of computational resources, flow solvers based on pure modeling or parameterization of the turbulence (referred to as ``turbulence modeling'' collectively hereafter) will remain as backbone in many fields in the years to come.
+Similarly, in industrial computational fluid dynamics, Reynolds-averaged Navier--Stokes (RANS) solvers are still the workhorse tool for routine simulations~\cite{slotnick2014cfd}, where the RANS equations govern the mean flow field and the ``averaged effects'' of the turbulent fluctuations, introduced through averaging as the Reynolds stress, are represented with \emph{turbulence models}~\cite{spalart2015philosophies,xiao2019quantification}.
+This is because such applications require either long-time integration or many simulations for design optimization or uncertainty quantification.
+It becomes prohibitively expensive to fully resolve all the turbulence scales (as in Direct Numerical Simulations) or even to partially resolve them (as in Large Eddy Simulations).
+Despite the growth of computational resources, flow solvers based on pure modeling or parameterization of the turbulence (referred to as \textit{turbulence modeling} collectively hereafter) will remain as the backbone in many fields in the years to come.
 Therefore, the theoretical foundation and practical development of turbulence will continue to have societal and scientific importance.